karivmcmahon/EventMate/README.md

   - this displays the current users profile.
 It contains their set bio, age, gender and interests.

 Random.jsp
-  - this displays an event which is in the users set distance range and they aren't currently attending.
+  - this displays a random event which is in the users set distance range and they aren't currently attending.

 Search.jsp
   - displays all results from the search bar on the page.